 If you’re putting the finishing touches on your camper van conversion, you may be wondering whether the price of a van awning is worth it.
 Some of the best van awnings, like the Fiama 65 awning that I had on my first Sprinter Van, run up to $2,000!
 Personally, it seems like a hefty price to pay for shade, which is why I opted against one of these awnings on my current Sprinter van.
 I also didn’t want anything hanging off of the van that would affect my fuel economy or make it obvious that the van was, in fact, a camper.

 Then, we spent an entire summer traveling in my current Sprinter Van without an awning, and I started to wonder if I made a mistake, especially when we were at music festivals or car camping with friends for a few days.
 A van awning sure would be nice at times!

-Then at our Open Roads Fest van life event a few years back, I was introduced to MoonShade, a new lightweight portable van awning with a budget-friendly price tag.
+Then at our Open Roads Fest van life event a few years back, I was introduced to MoonShade, a lightweight, portable van awning with a budget-friendly price tag.
 The MoonShade seemed to solve all of the problems I had with other awnings, so I got my hands on one and tested it out on a couple of camping trips.
 I was pleased to find out that the MoonShade is easy to set up, takes up very little room in my van, and makes for a very comfortable, shady van patio at a fraction of the price of other options out there.

 Get the scoop on the MoonShade van awning and see how it works in this review.